Song812ads/WebHandGesture/README.md

 ![alt text](anh/image-16.png)

 So that when update, data there will be no conflict on other table and when erase device or sensor there will be different type of change.
-If lazy the data table will not erase, if cascade the data in data table will be erase.
+If it is lazy type, the data in data table will not erase, if it is cascade type, data in data table will be erase.

 <b>6.
 Hosting app </b>